 The Nikon D780 is great for studio video work.
 Video quality in both 1080p and 4k is good, with sharply rendered object contours and surfaces and fairly low levels of noise even in dark environments.
 It features a wide selection of ports and inputs for videography accessories, with microphone and headphone jacks and a clean HDMI output for using an external recorder without any overlays.
 Its N-Log shooting mode also helps preserve the camera's high dynamic range while recording.
-Its autofocus system does a good job of acquiring and maintaining focus on moving objects and faces.
+Its autofocus system does a pretty good job of acquiring and maintaining focus on moving objects and faces.

-The Nikon D780 isn't for action video.
+The Nikon D780 isn't designed for action video.
 It's far too big to mount onto a chest or helmet rig.
 Its video stabilization performance in 4k is sub-par, but it performs decently well while shooting 1080p footage.
 It can't shoot 4k video at more than 30 fps, but it supports 120 fps recording in 1080p, which is great for smooth action videos or generating slow-motion clips.
 It also feels well-built and is rated as being weather-sealed.

 The Nikon D780 isn't very portable.
 It's heavy and bulky, making it harder to carry around for long periods, although it still feels well-balanced with its kit lens attached.
 If you'd prefer a more portable full-frame camera, consider a mirrorless option like the Sony α7 IV.

-The Nikon D780 has several customizable buttons, including two custom shooting modes on the mode dial.
+This camera has several customizable buttons, including two custom shooting modes on the mode dial.
 You can also remap many existing functions to suit your preferences.

 The Nikon D780 feels very comfortable to shoot with.
 It's suitable for all hand sizes, and its large handgrip and rubberized thumb rest make it easy to maintain a secure hold on the camera.
 The eyecup around the viewfinder feels comfortable, and you can easily change settings with either eye to the viewfinder thanks to its many physical controls and intuitive button layout.
 The camera's heavy weight and size also make it a bit cumbersome to carry around, especially if your hands are on the smaller side.